Christina Bohannan

-Early life and education
+Background

-Bohannan was born in 1971 and was raised in Florida.
-She earned a Bachelor of Science degree in environmental engineering from the University of Florida and a Juris Doctor from the Fredric G. Levin College of Law.
+Bohannan was born in 1971 and grew up in Florida.
+She earned a Bachelor of Science degree in environmental engineering from the University of Florida in Gainesville and a J.D. from the University of Florida Fredric G. Levin College of Law.

 Career

 Bohannan began her career as an environmental engineer for the Florida Department of Environmental Protection in the 1990s.
 She moved to Iowa in 2000, where she became a professor of law at the University of Iowa College of Law.
-While teaching at the University of Iowa, Bohannan served as president of the faculty senate.
+While teaching at the University of Iowa in Iowa City, Bohannan served as president of the faculty senate.

-Bohannan began her campaign for the 85th district seat of the Iowa House of Representatives in October 2019.
-She defeated incumbent legislator Vicki Lensing by 32 points in the primary and won the general election uncontested.
+She began her campaign for the 85th district seat of the Iowa House of Representatives in October 2019.
+She defeated incumbent legislator Vicki Lensing by 32 points in the Democratic primary and won in an uncontested general election.

-Bohannan ran for the United States House of Representatives in Iowa's 2nd congressional district in 2022 elections.
+Bohannan ran for the United States House of Representatives in Iowa's 1st congressional district in the 2022 election.
 She was the Democratic nominee but lost in the general election to incumbent Republican Mariannette Miller-Meeks.
+In August 2023, Bohannan announced another campaign for the same seat in the 2024 election but was unsuccessful after a close race with Miller-Meeks which was decided after a recount.
+She announced a third run for the seat in the 2026 election on June 17, 2025.